Career Timeline of Jeff Teague: Major Achievements and Milestones

 Discover the career path of Jeff Teague, from the first major opportunity to industry-changing achievements.

-Jeff Teague is a former American professional basketball player who played in the NBA from 2009 to 2021.
-He spent seven seasons with the Atlanta Hawks, who drafted him 19th overall in 2009 after he played college basketball at Wake Forest.
-Teague was an NBA All-Star in 2015 and won an NBA championship with the Milwaukee Bucks in 2021 before retiring.
-He is now the head coach for Pike High School.
-He also worked as a regional scout for the Hawks.
+Jeff Teague is a former American professional basketball player who played in the NBA from 2009 to 2021 for five teams, most notably the Atlanta Hawks, where he played for seven seasons.
+He played college basketball at Wake Forest before being drafted 19th overall by the Hawks in 2009.
+Teague was an NBA All-Star in 2015 and won an NBA Championship with the Milwaukee Bucks in 2021.
+Since retiring, he has worked as a regional scout for the Hawks and is currently the head coach for Pike High School.

 April 8, 2009: Declared for the NBA Draft

-On April 8, 2009, Jeff Teague declared for the NBA draft, forgoing his final two years of college eligibility.
+On April 8, 2009, Jeff Teague declared for the NBA draft, forgoing his remaining college eligibility.

-On July 20, 2009, Jeff Teague signed his rookie scale contract with the Atlanta Hawks.
+On July 20, 2009, Jeff Teague signed his rookie scale contract with the Atlanta Hawks, officially joining the NBA.

-In 2009, Jeff Teague was drafted 19th overall by the Atlanta Hawks, marking the start of his NBA career.
+In 2009, Jeff Teague was drafted by the Atlanta Hawks, marking the beginning of his NBA career.

-On March 12, 2011, Jeff Teague tied his career high of 24 points in a 91–82 win over the Portland Trail Blazers.
+On March 12, 2011, Jeff Teague tied his career high of 24 points in a win against the Portland Trail Blazers.

 On January 16, 2013, Jeff Teague scored a career-high 28 points in a 109–95 win over the Brooklyn Nets.

-On July 10, 2013, Jeff Teague was extended a four-year, $32 million offer sheet by the Milwaukee Bucks.
+On July 10, 2013, the Milwaukee Bucks extended a four-year, $32 million offer sheet to Jeff Teague.

-On December 26, 2013, Jeff Teague scored a career-high 34 points in a 127–125 double overtime win over the Cleveland Cavaliers.
+On December 26, 2013, Jeff Teague scored a career-high 34 points in a double overtime win against the Cleveland Cavaliers.

 On January 29, 2015, Jeff Teague earned his first All-Star selection as a reserve for the Eastern Conference in the 2015 NBA All-Star Game.